decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 A single parcel scene measures 16 meters x 16 meters.
 If the scene has multiple parcels, the dimensions vary depending on the arrangement of the parcels.

+It's possible to position entities underground, to either hide them or to have only a portion of them emerge.
+A scene can't have tunnels that go below the default ground height, players can't travel below the `y = 0` height.

 ## Shader limitations

 3D models used in decentraland must use supported shaders and materials.
 See [3D model materials]({{ site.baseurl }}{% post_url /3d-modeling/2018-01-10-materials %}) for a list of supported shaders.